 Hair Butter And Body Butter: What Is The Difference?

 Both hair and body butters are oil-based formulations.
 The only difference lies in the choice of oils for both products.
 Hair butter contains oils that are beneficial for the scalp and hair, while body butter contains carrier oils such as argan oil and jojoba oil that work best for the skin.

 Also, hair butter tends to be greasier than a body butter.
-That is why hair butter recipes often include tapioca powder or an emulsifier to reduce the greasiness.
+That is why skin butter recipes often include tapioca powder or an emulsifier to reduce the greasiness.
 In the following sections, we have answered a few questions that you may have regarding hair butter.

 Do You Need A Preservative In Hair Butter?